 This is a short story written for the official Stargate magazine.
 As several years have now passed, I can now release in here in full (see below: this is the unedited version submitted to the publisher, so you’re bound to find a few typos).
 The idea came about because of fan reaction to the newest member of the team, Vala Mal Doran.
 Now there was a character with baggage!
 While Vala’s relationship with the other team members was pretty clear-cut, what interested me was the dynamic between her and Teal’c.
 The situation I put them in to explore that dynamic came to me while I was writing Roswell.
 It also spun off another completely independent idea that led to The Bone Menagerie.

 Some years after writing this, when I’d moved to New Zealand, I was exploring the Waipara River.
 It’s one of the few places on Earth where the K-T, or more correctly in geological nomenclature, the K-Pg line is visible.
 Part of my job as Biodiversity Advisor for the local council was to design a large interpretation sign for visitors.
-If you haven’t a clue what the ‘K-T’ means, this should help.
+If you haven’t a clue what the ‘K-T’ means, this should help (click on it to see a larger image).

 Stargate SG-1: K-T